Reliable Agglomerative Clustering: Introduction

 \section{Introduction}

-Clustering plays a fundamental role in data processing and analytics such as text processing, image segmentation, compression, summarization, knowledge management, network analysis, and bioinformatics.
-The goal of clustering is to partition the data into groups such that the objects in the same cluster are more similar in some sense, compared to the inter-cluster objects.
-A category of clustering methods partition the data into $K$ flat clusters via for example optimizing a cost function.
-Examples of this type of methods are $K$-means~\cite{mcqueen1967smc}, normalized cut~\cite{Shi:2000:NCI}, game-theoretic clustering \cite{Chehreghani16}, shifted Min Cut \cite{ChehreghaniSHIFT17} and spectral clustering~\cite{Shi:2000:NCI,Ng01onspectral}, which all produce \emph{flat} clusters without any explicit relation between them.
-In practice, however, the different clusters often do not carry the same level of information, i.e., some are more detailed than the others.
+Clustering plays an essential role in data processing and management such as text processing, image segmentation, compression, summarization, knowledge management, network analysis, and bioinformatics.
+The goal of data clustering is to partition the data into groups such that the objects in the same cluster are more similar in some sense, compared to the inter-cluster objects.
+A category of clustering methods partition the data into $K$ flat clusters via for example optimizing a cost/objective function.
+Examples of this type of methods are $K$-means~\cite{mcqueen1967smc}, normalized cut~\cite{Shi:2000:NCI} and spectral clustering~\cite{Shi:2000:NCI,Ng01onspectral}, where all produce \emph{flat} clusters without any explicit relation between them.
+In practice, however, the different clusters often do not carry the same information content, i.e., some are more detailed than the others.
 Thus, in an exploratory data analysis approach, it is desired to propose the clusters at different levels and resolutions, such that both general and specific information are preserved.
 In this way, the user has more control to choose the desired resolution or even investigate the clusters at different levels and resolutions.
 For this reason, hierarchical clustering is often more practical is many applications and situations, where the results are usually presented by a dendrogram.
 A dendrogram is a tree wherein each node represents a cluster and its final nodes (the nodes connected to only one other node) correspond to the objects.
-A node at a higher level includes the combination of the lower-level clusters and the edge weights (and their lengths) represent the inter-cluster distances.\footnote{Hierarchical clustering methods should not be confused with the machine learning methods applied to tree-based (hierarchical) input data, e.g., \cite{ChehreghaniCLR11,ChehreghaniRLC07}.}
+A node at a higher level includes the combination of the lower-level clusters and the edge weights (and their lengths) represent the inter-cluster distances.